MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-linux-server.md

 1. Log in as root or a user with sudo privileges.
 The following instructions assume user privileges with the sudo override.
 2. Verify system repositories are up to date:
 		`[username] $ sudo yum clean all`
-3. Change to the directory to which you downloaded the rpm (for example, /tmp):
+3. Change to the directory to which you downloaded the rpm (for example, **/tmp**):
 		`[username] $ cd /tmp`
-4. Change to the `MRS80LINUX` directory containing the installation scription:
+4. Change to the `MRS80LINUX` directory containing the installation script:
         `[tmp] $ cd MRS80LINUX`
 4. Run the script.
 		`[MRS80LINUX] $ sudo bash install.sh`